b-khelifi/BinaryOptionsTools-v2/core/readme.md

 ## Todo
 * Clean the code and add more logging info
 * Add support for testing for multiple different connections, like passing an iterable
-* Add error handling in case there is an error parsing some data, to return an error and not keep waiting (It is for the `send_message` function)
+* Add error handling in case there is an error parsing some data, to return an error and not keep waiting (It is for the `send_message` function) --> Done
 * Add support for pending requests by `time` and by `price`
+* Replace the `tokio::sync::oneshot` channels to `async_channel::channel` and id so it works properly
+* Create an example folder with examples for `async` and `sync` versions of the library and for each language supported

 ### General
 * Make `WebSocketClient` struct more general and create some traits like: